ChrisWhealy/wasm_sha256/endianness.md

 In the loop where the raw binary file data is copied from the message block into the start of the message schedule, instead of using the `memory.copy` instruction, we can use the SIMD instruction `i8x16.shuffle`.

-This instruction picks up a block of sixteen bytes and then shuffles them according to the byte order supplied as list of indices:
+This instruction picks up a block of sixteen bytes and then shuffles them according to the byte order supplied as a list of indices:

 ```wast
 ;; Transfer the next 64 bytes from the message block to words 0-15 of the message schedule as raw binary